Series: EXCAVATIONS.

-This series explores the idea of an archeology of the future.
-A future in which the technology we use daily, viewed in a historical context, is seen as tribal objects utilised in the past for unknown and mystical reasons.
+Via assemblage of collected objects from nature, personal experiences, and technological items each work unearthed the idea behind it.
+This series explores the idea of an archeology of the future - a future in which the technology we use daily when viewed in a historical context, is seen as a ritualised object utilised for unknown and mystical reasons.

 BLADERUNNER wood, shell, red pigeon feathers, bee corpse, mac adaptor, polymers, acrylic glass, 250x500mm